Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 So the company goes bankrupt, closes down.

-So she goes back to journalism and she wrote stories on Europe's East and Front during World
+So she goes back to journalism and she wrote stories on Europe's Eastern Front during World War I.

-War One.
-She was the first woman and one of the first foreigners to visit the war zone between
+She was the first woman and one of the first foreigners to visit the war zone between Serbia and Austria.

-she was actually arrested because she was mistaken for a British spy.
+She was actually arrested because she was mistaken for a British War I.

 She was like, no, American rider.